 If you’re making your own banner, make sure you decide early on how you want to hang it.
-A traditional banner uses a simple rod attached via loops at the top of the banner, but you could also consider tacking, nailing, or gluing your banner to your home.
+A traditional banner uses a simple rod attached via loops at the top of the banner, but you could also consider tacking, nailing, or using removable hanging strips.
 Make sure you consider how stable you want your banners to be—if you don’t want them flapping in the wind, you’ll need to secure the base, too.

 If a wreath doesn’t catch your interest for door decoration, consider a door hanger for a less festive, more rustic delivery of your patriotism.
 The limits of a door hanger really come down to your skill with woodworking; a hand-painted square of wood hung with screws and twine can be a great decoration with minimal effort and tools, or you can go all out and craft something substantial, like a hollow star shape to decorate with cloth, greenery, or whatever else comes to mind.

 A doormat is a great piece of decoration for your home entryway—and it doesn’t take much to make it a nice part of your patriotic décor.
 We’re going to recommend against a flag—it sends a strange message to wipe your feet on the stars and stripes—but there are plenty of other patriotic motifs you might adopt.